+'''

 var oSelected = wscScripting.isChoiceSelectedByValue(oChoiceQuestion, i);

-'''

 if (oSelected) // What the item we are looking at selected?

 {

 // Yes it was - select the same choice in the target question

 wscScripting.selectChoiceByValue(oChoiceQuestion2, i);

 }

 else

 {

 // No it wasn't - deselect the same choice in the target question

 wscScripting.deselectChoiceByValue(oChoiceQuestion2, i);

+}

 '''

-The table below highlights fragments of the script that are important to learn and understand.
+The table below highlights a fragment of the script that is important to learn and understand.

+We want to Key script Fragment

-WE WANT TO KEY SCRIPT FRAGMENT Deselect a choice that was not chosen wscScripting.deselectChoiceByValue
+Deselect a choice that was wscScripting.deselectChoiceByValue

+not chosen